 Taxable values in Cook County are up 5% overall this year.
-More specifically, EAVs have increased 12.5% within the City of Chicago and decreased 2.4% in the suburbs.
-These increases and decreases have contributed to the 17.4% increase in Cook County TIF revenue, with a 27.4% increase in TIF revenue within the City of Chicago and a 1.6% decrease in TIF revenue in the suburbs.
+More specifically, EAVs have increased 15% within the north and northwestern suburbs which were reassessed.
+EAVs increased 1.7% in the City of Chicago and remained nearly flat in the south and west suburbs.
+These increases and decreases have contributed to the 11.5% increase in Cook County TIF revenue, with a 26% increase in TIF revenue within the north and northwestern suburbs, a 10% increase in the City of Chicago, and a 0.1% increase in the south and west suburbs.